 Carole slid into the seat opposite him.
 Her perfume’s sandalwood undertones mingled with the espresso’s dark roast, full-bodied aroma.

 “No. If the man is right, the ring matters not.
 Also, every woman wants to choose her own ring regardless.
 And, finally, what woman does not love Swarovski?”

 As Joe sipped the espresso his shoulders dropped and his jaw muscles relaxed.
 He’d had a long conference call in his office near the Board of Trade this afternoon, and through it he’d craved this taste.
 He’d passed two Starbucks and a Hero’s coffee bar on the way here.

 “Quille might not,” he said.

-To finish reading No New Beginnings join the author's email list and get No New Beginnings and other bonus materials free.
+To finish reading No New Beginnings join the author's email list and get No New Beginnings and a Q.C.
+Davis mystery novella free.